Help for Mentor Coordinators

 1. Oversee the process of matching youth to mentors.

-2. Plan and host at least six gatherings a year for junior high-aged youth and their mentors.
+2. Plan and host at least four gatherings a year for junior high-aged youth and their mentors.

 3. Provide ideas, advice and a method of reporting activities for the mentors, incorporating child protection measures.